Vacation Rentals in East Harlem

 How many vacation rentals does Holidu have in East Harlem?

-Holidu works with 5 different partners to give you an inventory to choose between 120 properties we have in East Harlem.
+Holidu works with 4 different partners to offer you a choice between 310 properties we have in East Harlem.